NowakArtur97/World-Of-Manga/README.md

 * [Screenshots](#screenshots)

 ## General info
 An application for manga fans to help manage their list of read titles.
-An application for manga fans to help manage their list of read titles.

 ## Demo
 The application demo is available on the Heroku platform: https://world-of-manga.herokuapp.com/ It may take a while for the application to start.
+If the page loads without a manga list, please refresh the page after a while.

 To log in as a user please provide:
 - Username: user